Create a REST API in WordPress (With Examples)

 }

-// Get specific post by ID API endpoint
+// API route to get a specific post by ID

 register_rest_route('custom-endpoint/v1', '/custom-posts/(?P<id>\d+)', [